jeroennoten/Laravel-AdminLTE/docs/sections/configuration/basic_configuration.md

 The next options allows you to enable, disable and configure the preloader animation.
 The preloader animation, when enabled, will be shown while a page is loading, and then will be hidden automatically.

 - __`preloader.enabled`__: Whether to enable the preloader animation.
 - __`preloader.mode`__: The preloader animantion mode: `fullscreen` or `cwrapper`.
 On `fullscreen` mode (the default), the preloader animation will cover the entire page.
-When using `cwrapper` mode, the preloader animation will be attached into the `content-wrapper` element to avoid covering the sidebars and navbars.
+When using `cwrapper` mode, the preloader animation will be attached into the content wrapper (`main.app-main`) element to avoid covering the sidebars and navbars.
 - __`preloader.img.path`__: The path to the logo image that will be used on the preloader animation.
 This image should be available somewhere inside the `public` folder of your Laravel project (if you did not change the `asset_url` config).
 - __`preloader.img.alt`__: The alternative text to use when the image can't be found or isn't available.
 - __`preloader.img.effect`__: The animation effect to use on the image, the available values are: `animation__shake` or `animation__wobble`.